Although an eating disorder causes great deterioration to physical health, it is in fact a mental health condition.

 - Would you consider drastic physical changes to your body?

-If you’ve answered yes to a large majority of the above questions, it’s likely that you already suffer with an eating disorder.
+If you’ve answered yes to a large majority of the above questions, it’s likely that you already suffer from an eating disorder.
 As many individuals now live with a minute case of body dysmorphia, some symptoms have been normalised.
 However, if your physical health is suffering, surrounding a negative relationship with food, eating disorder treatment options should be prioritised.

 Eating disorder treatment